 Carl Icahn: The founder of Icahn Capital Management is one of the most renowned investors in the US, and has been on the scene for decades.
 Previous bets include the likes of Yahoo and Apple.
 Icahn briefly served as an economic adviser to US President Donald Trump before resigning amid concerns about a conflict of interest.
 His current net worth is thought to stand at about $17.4 billion.

-Dan Loeb: Loeb mainly operates through Third Point Partners and is known for pushing change at companies including Yahoo, Sotheby's, and Honeywell International.
+Dan Loeb: Loeb mainly operates through Third Point Partners and is known for pushing change at companies including Yahoo, BID-US, and Honeywell International.
 Known specifically for his activism, Loeb is thought to have a net worth of around $3.2 billion at present.

 Nelson Peltz: Peltz has previously made bets on companies like General Electric and Procter & Gamble and operates through Trian Fund Management.
 He is thought to boast a net worth of about $1.7 billion.

 David Einhorn: Einhorn is renowned for questioning the books of Lehman Brothers during the financial crash, which led to the bank’s ultimate demise.
 However, he is also known for what are currently bad bets on internet stocks like Amazon, Tesla and Netflix.
 He runs Greenlight Capital and has a net worth of about $1.4 billion.

 Bill Ackman: Ackman has had a colourful career and is the founder of Pershing Square Capital Management.
 In addition to being fined for insider trading after pushing for a merger between Valeant Pharmaceuticals and Allergan, Ackman is famously known for a huge short campaign against Herbalife, which saw him go head-to-head with Icahn.
 His net worth stands around $1.1 billion.

 What role can activist investors play in your trading strategy?